Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 When the SNS is activated, we gain a short-term boost in energy levels and cognition — but if it goes on for too long, it can cause damage to our cognitive function.

 In the modern world, we’re often faced with stresses like finances, relationships, and work deadlines.
-These stresses don’t tend to go away, so we end up being in a state of stress or SNS activation for long periods of time.
+These stresses don’t tend to go away, so we end up being in a state of stress or SNS activation for long periods.

 This eventually begins to take a toll on our cognitive abilities.